oasys-kit/oasys-addon-template/README.md

 # oasys-addon-template

-This project is a template for creating add-ons in oasys.
+This project is a template for creating add-ons in OASYS (OrAnge SYnchrotron Suite).

-OASYS (OrAnge SYnchrotron Suite) is an open-source Graphical Environment for optic simulation softwares used in synchrotron facilities, based on Orange (http://orange.biolab.si/)
+OASYS (https://www.elettra.trieste.it/oasys.html) is an open-source Graphical Environment for optic simulation softwares used in synchrotron facilities, based on Orange (http://orange.biolab.si/)